-In accordance with federal reporting requirements mandated by the U.S. Department of Education, Office of Special Education Programs (OSEP), Part C Early Intervention Lead Agencies under the Individuals with Disabilities Education Act must report annually on 11 indicators related to early intervention services for children ages birth to three.
-This summary explains the results of a family survey conducted by the Commonwealth of Virginia to address Indicator #4, the percent of families participating in early intervention who report that early intervention services have helped the family:
+In accordance with federal reporting requirements mandated by the U.S. Department of Education, Office of Special Education Programs (OSEP), Part C Early Intervention Lead Agencies under the Individuals with Disabilities Education Act (IDEA) must report annually on eleven (11) indicators related to early intervention services for children ages birth to three.
+This summary explains the results of a family survey conducted by the Commonwealth of Virginia to address Indicator 04, the percent of families participating in early intervention who report that early intervention services have helped the family:

-- a) know their rights,
+- a) know their rights;

-- b) effectively communicate their children's needs, and
+- b) effectively communicate their children's needs; and

 - c) help their children develop and learn.

-A full analysis of the family survey data is presented in Analysis of the Virginia Family Survey Data Addressing Part C SPP/APR Indicator #4: Final Report (July 8, 2022), which was prepared by Randall D. Penfield, and is available at www.itcva.online.
+A full analysis of the family survey data is presented in Analysis of the Virginia Family Survey Data Addressing Part C SPP/APR Indicator 04: Final Report (July 7, 2023).
+The report has been prepared by Randall D. Penfield, and it is available online at the Infant & Toddler Connection of Virginia website.
+(Look for Public Reporting in the About ITCVA section.)